 The Progress flag was an immediate success.
 On 6 June 2018, Quasar posted the design on social media and woke up the following day to find it had gone viral.
 A Kickstarter campaign was launched to respond to the dozens of requests for merchandising.
 Through 508 backers, Quasar raised $25,802.
 The design was featured in publications such as Queer X Design: 50 Years of Signs, Symbols, Banners, Logos, and Graphic Art of LGBTQ by Andy Campbell and in articles by Forbes, BBC and Dezeen.
 It was widely adopted by the LGBTQ community and was carried at numerous Pride events and raised to the top of the Seattle Space Needle for Pride 2020.
 It also appeared on US TV in RuPaul's Drag Race in January 2021.

 "I love seeing anyone using the flag in a way that makes them happy and proud to be themselves".

 A blueprint in its own right

 Subsequently released under a Creative Commons licence (allowing others to copy, distribute and make use of their work non-commercially), the Progress Pride flag has become a blueprint design used by identities underrepresented within the LGBTQ community.
 For London Pride 2019, a double-hoisted Progress flag, including the colours of the Bi-Pride flag was flown in front of City Hall.
-And in 2021, Valentino Vecchietti created the Intersex Progress flag.
+And in 2021, Valentino Vecchietti created the Intersex-Inclusive Pride Flag.
 To respond to numerous requests of redesigns accommodating other identities, Quasar even developed merchandising in which the flag's arrow and background are interchangeable.
 This initiative shows that even the design of the flag is always a work in 'Progress'.

 Find out more: danielquasar.com